Trenchless Service Line Replacement

 Flint Water Crisis

-Despite immediate health symptoms that were showing up in its residents, Flint continued to state that the water from the river being delivered through their water supply system was safe.
+Despite immediate health symptoms reported by its residents, Flint continued to state that the Flint River water being delivered through their water supply system was safe.
 The city even passed on the opportunity to reconnect to the Detroit water supply, which would have removed the issue with safe, clean drinking water.
-At the heart of the issue were bacteria levels and chlorination.
-When bacteria levels were too high for human safety, a common issue with the Flint River, the water utility added more chlorine to the water, but failed to add the federally-required anti-corrosive agents, which caused significant amounts of lead to leech out of the city’s pipes, fittings and fixtures and into corrosive water, contaminating the water supply with waterborne lead.
+Bacteria levels and chlorination were at the heart of the lead crisis.
+When Flint River water bacteria levels were too high for human safety, the water utility added more chlorine to the water, but failed to add the federally-required anti-corrosive agents.
+This caused significant amounts of lead to leach out of the city’s pipes, fittings and fixtures and into corrosive water, contaminating the water supply with waterborne lead.

-When the issues were discovered, it was truly a mind-boggling issue.
-One resident, LeeAnne Walters, a stay-at-home mother of four and Navy wife, had lead levels as high as 13,200 parts per billion (PPB), more than double the 5,000 PPB at which point the EPA considers water to be hazardous waste.
+The issues were truly mind-boggling as they came to light.
+Take the case of LeeAnne Walters, a stay-at-home mother of four and Navy wife in Flint, MI, who had lead levels as high as 13,200 parts per billion (PPB), more than double the 5,000 PPB at which point the EPA considers water to be hazardous waste.
 This level equates to about 50 milligrams of lead per gallon.
-Mrs. Walters had sent her water for testing because she was worried that the dark sediment in her water was making her and her children sick and giving them rashes, especially her three-year-old twin sons.
-The city initially stated that the lead must be in her home’s pipes and fixtures, but when the Walters had purchased the home, the old plumbing lines had already been stolen for salvage in low-employment Flint.
+Mrs. Walters sent her water for testing because she was worried that the dark sediment in her water was making her and her children sick and giving them rashes, especially her three-year-old twin sons.
+The city initially stated that the lead must be in her home’s pipes and fixtures, but Mrs. Walters knew this couldn’t be true: when the family purchased their home, its old plumbing lines had already been stolen for salvage.
 They had been completely replaced with lead-free plastic piping.

-At the time that her service line was replaced by city workers following the first rounds of testing, an EPA expert returned in time to take a piece of the line for testing; it was pure lead, confirming her fears that the lead was coming from the water while in transit to her home.
+When the Walters family’s service line was replaced by city workers following the first rounds of testing, an EPA expert returned in time to take a piece of the line for testing.
+Tests confirmed it was pure lead – confirming Mrs. Walters’ fears that lead was contaminating water in transit to her home.
 She had good reason to fear for her children’s well-being.
 Two years later, twin son Gavin was 35 pounds compared to his identical brother Garrett’s 53 pounds.
 Gavin’s growth had been stunted by the lead in the water.
 Four years later, her twin sons were still in occupational, physical and speech therapy.
-They may never recover fully from their early lead exposure and poisoning, forming a precious burden on their family for decades to come.
-This is reflected by statements made by a Flint principal who noticed that the school district’s special education caseload has doubled since the incident.
+They may never recover fully from their early lead exposure and poisoning.
+A Flint, MI principal has since noted that the school district’s special education caseload has doubled since the water crisis began.

 There can be no doubt that lead in our water supply can lead to significant human and animal health concerns.
 Following the Flint crisis, water utilities across the country scrambled to ensure that a situation such as this could not come about again.
 But why is lead such a serious issue with water supply lines?
-Why do we need to take strong action to make sure that people are protected against situations like this arising again?
-How do we protect against issues such as this to defend our communities against the perils of lead poisoning?
+Why do we need to take strong action to make sure that people are protected against a repeat of the Flint water crisis?
+How do we protect against similar issues and defend communities against the perils of lead poisoning?
 You’ll find the answers you need below.

 The Severity of Lead-in-Water Issues

 During the Flint water crisis, Mayor Karen Weaver initially estimated that the city would need to replace 15,000 water service lines that were galvanized steel or lead, a figure which was later upgraded to 18,000 per a landmark case settlement and then increased to an estimated 29,100 lines when a study by University of Michigan was released.
-That figure represents 53% of the city’s 55,000 service lines, the replacement of which will have a huge impact on the city’s budget as work commences, leaving the city dependent on state and federal aid to replace the lines and protect its citizens’ from the perils of lead poisoning.
-These figures may end up being somewhat lower, as the final figure was based on a partial survey of the city and many residences are now unoccupied, but the replacement of tens of thousands of lead supply lines will still need to happen.
+That figure represents 53% of the city’s 55,000 service lines at the time of the estimates, making a huge impact on the city’s budget.
+Despite the financial challenges and a cost of over $100 million, leaving the city dependent on state and financial aid to protect its residents from lead service lines, the city of Flint has continued to act.
+As of September, 2022, Flint had completed 27,428 water service line excavations and had 1,600 lines remaining to go.
+At 95% completion, the progress is significant, and Flint has entered the final phase in its lead service line replacement project.
+The city’s water system has tested within state and federal standards for lead since July 2016, and in 2018, Michigan adopted the toughest lead rules in the nation related to lead in drinking water.

-How many residents in other cities and states are being impacted by issues such as these?
-Early in 2019, testing in Newark, New Jersey lead to the discovery that over half of the tested households had unsafe lead levels in their drinking water.
-It’s estimated that the water utility will need to replace an estimated 15,000 service lines, a process that is estimated to cost $75 million and six years to complete.
-The city’s labor- and cost-intensive process is tearing up streets around the area to dig up and inspect the old service lines, replacing them if lead content is found, then re-burying the line and re-paving the road.
-While the process is ongoing, the city has switched to a different anti-corrosive agent in the source water, which leaves the treatment plant lead-free, to lower the amount of lead that is being leeched out of the pipes while it is en route to residents’ homes, hopefully reducing the amount of lead that will show up in drinking water.
+How many residents in other cities and states are being impacted by lead service lines and water contamination?
+Early in 2019, testing in Newark, New Jersey revealed over half of tested households having unsafe lead levels in their drinking water.
+In 2019, the city began a labor- and cost-intensive process is tearing up streets around the area to dig up and inspect the old service lines, replace them if lead content is found, then re-bury the line and re-pave the road.
+During the process, the city switched to a different anti-corrosive agent in the source water, leaving the treatment plant lead-free and reducing lead leaching.
+With a $120 million bond to accelerate their efforts, Newark, NJ completed the lead service line replacement project with over 23,000 lines replaced by February 2022.
+In 2023, East Newark will begin a similar project with new federal funding designed to accelerate lead service line replacement for public health.

 Taking Preventative Action